Prices start from PLN 80 per document!

 What types of texts does Nota Bene Translation Agency work with?

-– Technical translations from and into Uzbek — we translate any texts in electronics, aviation and shipbuilding, agriculture, industry, oil and chemistry, etc. For this purpose, we pick translators who understand the specific nature of a given industry.
+– Technical translation from Uzbek — we translate any texts in electronics, aviation and shipbuilding, agriculture, industry, oil and chemistry, etc. For this purpose, we pick translators who understand the specific nature of a given industry.

-– Translations for the IT sector from and into Uzbek for the localization of applications, games, software and websites.
+– IT translation from Uzbek for the localization of applications, games, software and websites.

 – Literary or fiction translation is the translation of works of fiction, marketing and advertising materials.
 Unlike the previous types of translation, in this case there is more room for a translator’s creativity, because there is no need for “word for word” translation.
 The most important thing is that the translated material produces the same impact as the original, while an excellent translation may even make it better.

-How to have a translation from English, Russian, Belarusian or Ukrainian into Uzbek ?
+How to have a translation from Uzbek into English, Russian, Belarusian or Ukrainian into Uzbek ?